MEyoussef/-SM-A356E-twrpDTgen/README.md

 #
 ```

-Edited for minimalTWRP 12.1 by WIFI WARRIOR
+Edited for minimalTWRP 12.1 by MEyoussef